Information for Mentors

 What do I do if my student is in crisis or if I am having a problem with my student?

-Contact Jeanine Smith firstname.lastname@example.org or Jason LeShana email@example.com at (626) 815-3874.
+Contact Jeanine Smith email@example.com or Richard Miller firstname.lastname@example.org or fill out the online form for APU C.A.R.E.S. to look after the student.
 An APU Care Team is available to assist students in crisis and get them the appropriate resources.
 APU offers students’ services through the university’s Counseling Center, Student Health Center, Academic Advising and Retention, pastoral counseling services, and Residence Life staff that regularly assist students.

 Occasionally, mentoring relationships need to end before the academic school year is over and we would like to help you through that process and, if you desire, rematch you with a new student to be blessed by you.